1z-z1/Bridge-Pi/README.md

       }
       ```
 ---
-11. Now that we have completed the inital set up we are going to install some packages to get this bridge going.
+13. Now that we have completed the inital set up we are going to install some packages to get this bridge going.
     - `sudo apt-get install dnsmasq`
 ---
-12. Before we get started with modifying dnsmasq’s configuration we will first make a backup of the original configuration by running the following command.
+14. Before we get started with modifying dnsmasq’s configuration we will first make a backup of the original configuration by running the following command.
     - `sudo mv /etc/dnsmasq.conf /etc/dnsmasq.conf.orig`
 ---
-13. With the original configuration now backed up and moved out of the way we can now move on and create our new configuration file by typing the command below into the terminal.
+15. With the original configuration now backed up and moved out of the way we can now move on and create our new configuration file by typing the command below into the terminal.
     - `sudo nano /etc/dnsmasq.conf`
     - I prefer to use vim and tmux in my terminals but use what you are comfortable with.
+    - `nano` is installed by default so that we will stick with that as an example.
 ---
-14. Now that we have our new file created we want to add the lines below, these lines basically tell the dnsmasq package how to handle DNS and DHCP traffic.
+16. Now that we have our new file created we want to add the lines below, these lines basically tell the dnsmasq package how to handle DNS and DHCP traffic.
     - ```
       interface=eth0       # Use interface eth0
       listen-address=192.168.220.1   # Specify the address to listen on